OWASP/owasp-masvs/Document/0x10-V5_Network_communication_requirements.md

 ## Control objective

-The purpose of this control is to ensure the confidentiality and integrity of intormation exchanged between the mobile app and remote service endpoints.
-At the very least, a mobile app must set up a secure, encrypted channel for network communcation using regular PKI infrastructure.
+The purpose of this control is to ensure the confidentiality and integrity of information exchanged between the mobile app and remote service endpoints.
+At the very least, a mobile app must set up a secure, encrypted channel for network communication using regular PKI infrastructure.
 For level two or higher, additional defense-in-depth measure such as SSL pinning are required.

 ## Requirements